-FORM 10-K

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission File No. 0-18105

-VASO CORPORATION

-(Exact name of registrant as specified in Its Charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(IRS Employer Identification No.)

-Registrant's telephone number, including area code: (516) 997-4600

-Securities registered under Section 12(b) of the Act: None

-Title of each class

-Trading Symbol

-Name of each exchange on which registered

-Securities registered under Section 12(g) of the Act:

-Common Stock, \$.001 par value (Title of Class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files) Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box

-Accelerated filer \Box

-Non-accelerated filer ⊠

-Smaller reporting company ⊠ Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+FORM 10 )-K [X] For the fiscal year ended December 31, 2020 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File No o.
+0-18105 Vas 0 ASO CORPO Delaware (State or other jurisdiction of incorporation or organization) t name of registrant as spe cified in Its Charter) 11-2871434 (IRS Employer Identification No.) Commercial Street, Plainview, New You Address of Principal Executive Offices) ork 11803 (Zip Code) Registrant's tele phone number, includ ing area code: (516) 997-4600 Securi ties registered under Section 12(b) of th e Act: None Title of each class Trading Symbol Name of each exchange on which registered Securit lies registered under Sec tion 12(g) of the Act: Common Stock, \$.
+(Title of C e by check mark if the registrant is a well-kno own seasoned issuer, as de fined in Rule 405 of the Securities Act. e by check mark if the registrant is not requir ] No [X] ed to file reports pursuant t to Section 13 or Section 15(d) of the Act. during requires to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 is required to file such reports), and (2) has been subject to such filing Regulat files) ry Interactive Data File required to be submitted pursuant to Rule 405 of for such shorter period that the registrant was required to submit such emergin celerated filer, a non-accelerated filer, a smaller reporting company or are celerated filer," "smaller reporting company," and "emerging growth ccelerated filer [ ] Accelerated filer [ ] ng growth company [ ] Non-accelerated filer [X] Smaller reporting company [X] nerging growth company, indicate by check revised financial accounting standards provide ected not to use the extended transition period for complying with any

-The aggregate market value of common stock held by non-affiliates was approximately \$3.0 million based on the closing sales price of the common stock as quoted on the OTC PK on June 28, 2019.
+The aggregate market value of common stock held by non-affiliates was approximately \$1.9 million based on the closing sales price of the common stock as quoted on the OTC PK on June 28, 2020.